chiefenne/PyAero/docs/introduction.rst

 To reflect *real* shapes, an option for creating a trailing edge and blending it to the contour is implemented.

-The following figures show an example mesh around the airfoil **RAE2822** in differently zoomed variants to be able to see detail at leading and trailing edge better.
+The following figures show an example mesh for the airfoil **RAE2822** and a magnification of leading edge and trailing edge sections.

 .. _figure_mesh_RAE2822:
 .. figure::  images/mesh_RAE2822_MAC.png